-While often essential, comprehensive document processing and review can take time, and an initial assessment should be made as to whether there are key documents and/or data sets available that should be collected and reviewed - is there electronic correspondence about the specific topic of the allegations, are certain systems or records referenced While this decision tree focuses on the steps involved in an internal investigation, it is critical to bear in mind the issues that will surface should a government or regulatory body examine the issues involved in the internal investigation.
-A company that evaluates how to (a) involve the compliance department early in its investigation, (b) position itself to cooperate with a government investigation at a later time and (c) treat whistleblowers is better positioned to respond to a subsequent or parallel government investigation should one arise.
+While often essential, comprehensive document processing and review can take time, and an initial assessment should be made as to whether there are key documents and/or data sets available that should be collected and reviewed - is there electronic correspondence about the specific topic of the allegations, are certain systems or records referenced in the complaint, is contextual data on parties involved While this decision tree focuses on the steps involved in an internal investigation, it is critical to bear in mind the issues that will surface should a government or regulatory body examine the issues involved in the internal investigation.
+Companies that evaluate how to involve the compliance department early in its investigation, position itself to cooperate with a government investigation and treat whistleblowers are better positioned to respond to a subsequent or parallel government investigation should one arise.